tenxsoydev/karen-yank.nvim/README.md

   - [`registers.nvim`][20] for a general enhancement of interaction with registers
   - [`Telescope`][30]'s `registers` subcommand for fuzzy searching register contents
   - Any clipboard manager for your OS
-- It was already finished: The UX this plugin provides was a part of my vim config since its pre-lua days.
+- It was already finished: Most of the UX this plugin provides was a part of my vim config since its pre-lua days.
   Wrapping it up in a plugin and making it public for other strangers like me was just a matter of making some of its functionalities configurable - _hoping not to have messed anything up along the way_.

 [00]: https://github.com/tenxsoydev/karen-yank.nvim#karen-yank-